-The number of units issued for switches into the Underlying Trust is determined by dividing the switch amount by the applicable NAV Price.
-The number of units withdrawn for switches from a trust is determined by dividing the switch amount by the applicable NAV Price.
+The number of units issued for switches into a class or trust is determined by dividing the switch amount by the applicable NAV Price.
+The number of units withdrawn for switches from a class or trust is determined by dividing the switch amount by the applicable NAV Price.

-The PDS for the Underlying Trust may be updated or replaced from time to time and you should read the current version before you switch.
+The PDS for the relevant trust (or class of units of a trust) may be updated or replaced from time to time and you should read the current version before you switch.
 You can obtain a copy of the current PDS by contacting us on 1800 267 726 (Australia) or +612 9619 6041 for the latest Switch Form.